 Gareth Evans said "When I was writing The Raid I was watching films for research, but none of them were martial arts films as I knew them so well.
 Instead they were all thriller, suspense, horror.
 [Rec] and the sequel were real influences on the me for this.
 I realised that if I took away the martial arts and the action, I was left with a concept that lent itself to survival horror more than anything else.
 I could go anywhere with this film and didn't have to follow any martial arts templates.
 We could have a fight scene then follow it up with horror-style tension."
 The Raid is out now.

-In both films, villains stab a machete through a wall multiple times in an attempt to stab the hero.
+In both movies, villains stab a machete through a wall multiple times in an attempt to stab the hero

 During the games to honor the fallen gladiators, Spartacus kills one of the Roman guards by launching himself and the guard through the air.
 He impales the guard on his crossed swords in the sand thus cutting the guards neck.
 The scene is taken from Serbuan maut (The Raid: Redemption) Rama killing one of the machete thugs on a jagged door bottom in the eight floor hall fight scene.